vezzolter/DSA/Algorithms/Searching/LinearSearch/LinearSearch.md

 # &#128161; Overview
 The **Linear Search** stands out as the simplest known approach to search for an element in a collection.
 The algorithm is named for its linear (or sequential) traversal of the dataset, making it straightforward intuitive approach.
-Knowledge and understanding of it, lays the foundation for tackling more complex searching algorithms and problem-solving strategies.
+Knowledge and understanding of it lay a solid foundation for algorithmic design and tackling more complex problem-solving strategies.
 <p align="center"><img src="./Images/LinearSearch.png"/></p>